kindofclever/expense-tracker/README.md

 ### Prerequisites

 - Node.js (v20.15.0)
-- MongoDB instance
+- MySQL instance (for example on digital ocean)
-- npm (Node Package Manager)
+- npm (Node Package Manager) or another system like yarn or npmn

 ## TODOs: